fox-one/docs.pando.im/developer/talkee/intro.md

 date: 2022-12-03 14:38:07
 ---

 Talkee is a comment hosting service for web sites and web3 applications.
 It can be embedded in any web based applications.
 People can connect their wallets to leave comments.

-The host can distribute rewards to the commenters according to the some specific rules.
+The host can distribute crypto rewards to the commenters according to the some specific rules.

 ## Usage and Pricing